 A guide to scholarly publishing and scholarly communication activities at Himmelfarb Library.

-Welcome to the short video collection from the Himmelfarb Health Sciences Library.
-Our brief (~5 minute) videos cover a wide range of scholarly communications related questions and topics.
+Welcome to the short video collection from the Himmelfarb Health Sciences Library at the George Washington University.
+The videos in this collection have been assembled by the Himmelfarb Scholarly Communications Committee.
+Our brief (~5 minute) videos cover a wide range of scholarly communications related topics and cover all phases of the research life cycle.
+These tutorials are designed to help you quickly answer your research and publishing related questions.
 Have ideas for addition topics?
 Complete our brief survey.

 The Clarivate Manuscript Matcher is a text prediction tool that can used by authors to identify potential journals to approach about publishing your manuscript.
 This short video introduction covers the essentials of how to register for an account and how to use the Clarivate Manuscript Matcher.